 Chalk Streams and Dry Valleys

 Most valleys in the Chilterns are dry, as rainwater drains down into the porous chalk until it reaches the water table, deep underground.
-In places, valleys have been cut so deeply into the chalk that water leaks out of the rock at springs to form Chalk streams like the locally named River Hitchen, which runs through Hughenden Park.
-Chalk is an aquifer, so it is able to soak up and hold the rainwater.
-Chalk streams are fed from this groundwater.
-Under gravity, the water moves through the rock and then re-emerges at the surface in the form of springs that feed the chalk streams.
+Chalk is an aquifer, so it is able to soak up and hold a lot of rainwater.
+Under gravity, the water flows through the rock until it re-emerges in the valley bottoms in the form of springs that feed the chalk streams, like the locally named River Hitchen, which runs through Hughenden Park.
 Since groundwater levels in the chalk vary according to rainfall and season, the flow of chalk streams is naturally intermittent.
-Sometimes the streams dry up completely for months at a time.
-During the winter, more water is able to percolate through the chalk and the aquifer will be topped up.
-The head of the stream may move up the valley as the water table rises.
+In the summer the streams may dry up completely for months at a time.
+During the winter, with its higher rainfall, the aquifer will be topped up and the head of the stream moves up the valley as the water table rises.
 This section is called a winterbourne because it usually flows only after the winter rains.
 Chalk streams are globally rare, confined to North West Europe and to the UK and France in particular.
 In fact, of the 200 or so chalk streams in the world, over 160 are found in England.

-Turn left, following the bank of the chalk stream to a small bridge where the access road to Hughenden Manor crosses the water.
+Turn left, following the bank of the chalk stream, passing to the right of an information board about the stream.
+Eventually you come to a small bridge where the access road to Hughenden Manor crosses the water.
 The ground beneath you is recently deposited alluvium deposited by the stream over the last 10 000 years.
 Take a look back along the stream and the Hughenden Valley and imagine how much has changed in the last 40 000 years.

-Head uphill, parallel with the access road to Hughenden Manor, to reach St Michael and All Angels Church.
+Head uphill, parallel with the access road to Hughenden Manor, then through a metal gate at the end of the car park to reach St Michael and All Angels Church.
 A church has existed on this site since the 12th century, but the building was extensively restored and extended between 1874 and 1890 using traditional building materials.
 Get close to one of the walls of the church and look in particular at the finely knapped flints in the church’s walls, and also at the sandstone used on the corners and window frames.

 Hughenden in the Last Glacial Period